FarabiHussain/RetAG/README.md

 # Ret.A.G
-**RET**ainer **A**greement **G**enerator provides a GUI for AMCAIM staff that allows easy creation of retainer agreements when working with clients
+`RET`ainer `A`greement `G`enerator provides a GUI for AMCAIM staff that allows easy creation of retainer agreements when working with clients

 ## Usage
-- Download the latest build.
+- download the latest build.
-- Unzip the contentents into its own folder.
+- unzip the contents.
-- Run the executable.
+- run the executable.

 ## Build from source files
 install dependencies: